 Surface placement modes

-For both feature layers and graphics overlays, you can specify a surface placement mode or use the default mode of DRAPED.
+For both feature layers and graphics overlays, you can specify a surface placement mode.
 These modes control how the z-value of your geometry is used when features and graphics are drawn.

 The following code shows three points drawn in graphics overlays in the three different surface placement modes.
 The red graphic is draped on the surface, the blue graphic is drawn in absolute mode, and the green in relative mode